Low-Overhead Tailoring and Learning of Noise in Graph States: Tailoring of states

-From $\braket{\psi_{\bfa}|\rho|\psi_{\bfa}}=p_{\bfa}$, one of the best ways to estimate the distribution $p$ of noisy hypergraph state $\rho_p$ is to measure $\rho$ with respect to orthonormal bases $\left\{\ket{\psi_\bfa}\right\}_{\bfa\in \bfZ^n_2}$.
-However, it requires excessive non-Clifford resources, similarly to prepare $\ket{\psi_{\bfa}}'s$.
-An alternative way with Clifford resources is to estimate $p_{\bfa}$ by the random Clifford tomography~\cite{aronson2018,huang2020,koh2022,bertoni2024} or with some other methods~\cite{zhang2023,hu2023,wang2024}.
-For each $\bfa$, the required sampling-copy number to achieve estimation within additive $\epsilon$-error is upper bounded by $\mathcal{O}(\frac{1}{\epsilon^2}\log(\frac{1}{\delta_f}))$~\cite{huang2020}, with failure probability $\delta_f$.
-However, this protocol is inefficient when we have to detect the noise of a multi-qubit entangled magic state.
-First, in order to estimate $p$ within an error $\epsilon$, we need to estimate each $p_{\bfa}$ within $\mathcal{O}(2^{-n}\epsilon)$.
-Then required sampling copy could be enlarged to $\mathcal{O}(n4^n\epsilon^{-2})$~\cite{huang2020}, including time to calculate the classical shadows~\cite{huang2020}.
-Second, even when $\rho_p$ has a lower rank, we must search which $\bfa$ has a significant noise factor among $2^n$-number of bases.
-Hence, it still requires exponentially much time and memories.
+Now, let us assume the input state $\rho$ is tailored into $\rho_p$.
+One of the best ways for estimating the distribution $p$ of noisy $k$th-order hypergraph state $\rho_p$ is to measure $\rho$ with respect to orthonormal bases $\left\{\ket{\psi_\bfa}\right\}_{\bfa\in \bfZ^n_2}$.
+However, it requires $\mathcal{O}(n^k)$ number of two-qubit gate resources, similarly to prepare $\ket{\psi}$.
+An alternative way is to estimate $p_{\bfa}$ by the shadow tomography~\cite{aronson2018,huang2020,koh2022,bertoni2024,zhang2023,hu2023,wang2024}.
+However, this protocol requires estimating $p_{\bfa}$ for all $\bfa\in \bfZ^n_2$, and calculating classical shadow~\cite{huang2020,bertoni2024} becomes inefficient when we have to learn the noise of a multi-qubit entangled magic state.